Nuclear ethics: Early ethical issues

 The application of nuclear technology, both as a source of energy and as an instrument of war, has been controversial.

 Even before the first nuclear weapons had been developed, scientists involved with the Manhattan Project were divided over the use of the weapon.
 The role of the two atomic bombings of the country in Japan's surrender and the U.S.'s ethical justification for them has been the subject of scholarly and popular debate for decades.
 The question of whether nations should have nuclear weapons, or test them, has been continually and nearly universally controversial.

 The public became concerned about nuclear weapons testing from about 1954, following extensive nuclear testing in the Pacific Ocean.
 In 1961, at the height of the Cold War, about 50,000 women brought together by Women Strike for Peace marched in 60 cities in the United States to demonstrate against nuclear weapons.
 In 1963, many countries ratified the Partial Test Ban Treaty which prohibited atmospheric nuclear testing.

 Some local opposition to nuclear power emerged in the early 1960s, and in the late 1960s some members of the scientific community began to express their concerns.
-In the early 1970s, there were large protests about a proposed nuclear power plant in Wyhl, Germany.
+In the early 1970s, there were large protests about the proposed nuclear power plant Wyhl, located at the Rhine in south west Germany.
 The project was cancelled in 1975 and anti-nuclear success at Wyhl inspired opposition to nuclear power in other parts of Europe and North America.
 Nuclear power became an issue of major public protest in the 1970s.